A circular walk along the borders of the National Park Risjnak, Croatia.

 On trail: once arrived in Lokve the local pub owner contacted us with the Crnkovic family, Homer 10, Lokve (51316).
 Here we had a great time at the start and finish of our round-walk.
 Wild boar and home made wine (and stronger).
 What do you want more? ( perhaps frog’s legs, people breed them here….)

-Due to its position - between the Alps, the Dinarics and the Mediterranean - almost all types of forests as well as many plant and animal species are gathered in the NP in a relatively small area (65 km²).
+Due to its position - between the Alps, the Dinarics and the Mediterranean - almost all types of forests as well as many plants are gathered in the NP in a relatively small area (65 km²).
 Alpine rose, orchis, edelweiss, aster alpinus, gentians.
-Lynxes and brown bears and wolves ( and the wild boar! ) lives here.

 An attractive karst landscape.